lab0x0/alexa-switch/README.md

 ## What is this?

-Four chanels, voise and finger controled ESP8266 switch.

-### Arduino Esp8266 Alexa Multiple Belkin wemo switch emulator
+Arduino Esp8266 Alexa Multiple Belkin wemo switch emulator

 This project was derived from https://github.com/kakopappa/arduino-esp8266-alexa-multiple-wemo-switch